Asubas/Final-project-RS-CV/README.md

 `dev`: Starts development mode from the Vite builder

-`build`: Starts the project build for the extension version
+`build`: Starts the project build for the production version

 `lint`: Manually ESLint checks